tathagata-raha/Mutton_biriyani/README.md

 ### Generating the correlation matrix

-### Output
+- The correlation matrix is given by the similarity matrix.

-The output correlation matrix is loaded on an qualcomm.csv file.
+- The output correlation matrix is loaded on an qualcomm.csv file.